WLHS-APCSA-2023/Projects/GeometryFun/README.md

 ## Submitting

-Upload your .java file into Google Classroom along with your pseudocode
+Upload your .java file into Google Classroom